Easy Guide on Small Business Tax Filing

 Set aside money to pay your taxes

 When you run a business, it’s important to remember that you’ll be paying taxes based on your self-reported net profits.
-Keep in mind that in many types of small business structures—namely sole proprietorships, partnerships, and S corporations—you’ll generally need to make estimated quarterly tax payments if you expect you’ll owe more than $1,000 in taxes $1,000 in a calendar year.
+Keep in mind that in many types of small business structures—namely sole proprietorships, partnerships, and S corporations—you’ll generally need to make estimated quarterly tax payments if you expect you’ll owe more than $1,000 in taxes in a calendar year.
+Get a quick estimated of your estimated tax payment amounts using our free quarterly tax calculator.

 This means it’s important that you always have enough money in the bank to make these payments in April, June, September, and January.